Breeding birds: 220,000 territories

 Juveniles resemble the female but are paler.

-Nuthatches start breeding in April or May.
+Nuthatches start breeding in April or May, and usually produce one brood a season, but sometimes two.
 They build their nests in cavities in trees or abandoned woodpeckers’ nests.
 If the entrance is too large nuthatches will plug it with mud and they also plaster the walls for protection against bad weather.

 The interior of the cavity is lined with wood chips and bark and occasionally with softer materials such as leaves and moss.
 Female nuthatches build the nest alone.